LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/exercises/Secure-Session-Cookie/README.md

  the session cookie, if present, and makes a session object available at `request.session`

-Build a middleware that serializes a session object into a session cookie using JSON. look at `session-cookie` as a guide.
+Build a middleware that serializes a session object into a session cookie using JSON. look at `cookie-session` as a guide.
 Each route should have access to the deserialized session cookie object at `req.session`.
 The cookie needs to be updated on each request.
 Update the form to store the users name in the session cookie object under the key `user_name`

 ### Resources